August 1, 2022

-These days, I love that freelancing allows me the flexibility to work my own hours, deal with a husband working night shift, spend time with my young son, be my own boss and earn a six-figure freelance salary each month while working less than 20 hours a week, and to be able to pick and choose my freelance clients as well as the work I do.
+These days, I love that freelancing allows me the flexibility to work my own hours, deal with a husband working night shift, spend time with my young sons, be my own boss and earn a six-figure freelance salary most months while working less than 20 hours a week, and to be able to pick and choose my freelance clients as well as the work I do.
 (Having a variety of clients and types of freelance writing keeps things interesting.)

 When people ask me now “Is being a freelancer a good thing?”
 I say, “Yes!” but it requires dedication and hard work.
 Here, discover some popular reasons to become a freelancer.

-I polled some freelancers and asked, “Why did you choose to become a freelancer?”
-Here are some solid reasons to become a freelancer.
+I polled some freelancers on Twitter and asked, “Why did you choose to become a freelancer?”
+Here are some interesting reasons to become a freelancer.

 “Curiosity, and because I love setting my own goals, including financial.
 I’m not great at sitting in an office, and I enjoy working a balance that suits me.
 That may include working a long day and night to complete a project so I can go out for a long walk with friends the next day.” – Ffion Llwyd-Jones

-“I discovered that I could earn so much more writing articles than working in an office.
-I quit a job on a magazine because I was earning more from 5 to 9 than I was 9 to 5!” – Kate Taylor (Make sure you ask yourself these questions before going full-time freelance.)
+“I discovered that I could earn so much more writing articles [and coming up with article ideas] than working in an office.
+I quit a job at a magazine because I was earning more from 5 to 9 than I was 9 to 5!” – Kate Taylor (Make sure you ask yourself these questions before going full-time freelance.)

 “My reason for freelancing was because I could not sell my first novel and I liked seeing my words come together and used well.” – C. Hope Clark